Dynamic Table Overview

 Use Cases for Processing with Dynamic Tables

-1. Write SQL script to define scheduling and processing data using DDL
+1. Write a SQL script to define scheduling and process data using DDL

 SHOW DYNAMIC TABLE REFRESH HISTORY WHERE name='event_type_count';

-Click into the details to view the input records and see how many incremental records were obtained.
-In the diagnostics, you can view the execution plan of the incremental SQL.
+Go to Compute → Job History and filter by the Dynamic Table name or the job tag.
+Click into any job to view input records and confirm how many incremental rows were retrieved.
+In the diagnostics section, you can view the execution plan of the incremental SQL.

 1. After seeing incremental refresh data in the job history, you can view the data changes